rikedyp/documentation/language-reference-guide/docs/system-functions/vget.md

 * a vector of names – see [Case 2: Vector of Names](#case-2-vector-of-names).
 * a vector of nameclasses – see [Case 3: Nameclasses](#case-3-nameclasses).

 All specified names must have a nameclass of 0, 2, 8, or 9 in the source namespace(s).
 For more information on nameclasses, see [`⎕NC`](nc.md).
-If `Y` specifies a matrix or a vector of names, fallback values to use in cases where a name has a nameclass of 0 can also be specified to prevent a `VALUE ERROR` from being generated.
+If `Y` specifies a matrix or a vector of names, fallback values to use in cases where a name has no value can also be specified to prevent a `VALUE ERROR` from being generated.

 If specified, `X` must be an array that identifies one or more source namespaces.
 This means that `X` must be one of:

 * a simple character scalar or vector identifying the name of a namespace.
 * a reference to a namespace.
 * an array in which each item is one of the above.
 If `X` refers to multiple namespaces, then `⎕VGET` processes each item of `X` in ravel order, using the entire right argument `Y`; this is equivalent to  `X ⎕VGET¨⊂Y`.

+When `X` is an empty array, the prototype of the empty result `R` depends on the specified fallback values, if specified.
+If the prototype of `X` is a namespace which can be instantiated, such as an instance of a class with a niladic or no constructors, the namespace is instantiated, and the prototype of the result depends on the values found there.

 The namespace(s) referenced must already exist, or a `VALUE ERROR` is generated.